agarnung/web-riddler/README.md

 # TODO
 * Ad a "show solution" button
+* Change GUI buttons colors to not fool accidentally changing riddle
 * Use a script to automatically fix typos in the riddles database (e.g. dont allow numbers, neither dots, only short texts, etc.)